CAODH/EquiScore/README.md

 1. you need download the traing dataset , and extract pocket data to ./data/training_data/PDBscreen

-   (you can use You can also use your own private data, As long as it can fit to EquiScore after processing)
+   (You can also use your own private data, As long as it can fit to EquiScore after processing)

 2. use uniport id to deduplicated data and split data in ./data/data_splits/screen_model/data_split_for_training.py;

-   in this script , will help deduplicated dataset by uniport id and split train/val data and save data path into pkl file
+   in this script, will help deduplicated dataset by uniport id and split train/val data and save data path into a pkl file

    "train_keys.pkl, val_keys.pkl, test_keys.pkl"

-3. run train.py script : `python train.py --ngpu 1 --train_keys your_keys_path --val_keys your_keys_path --test_keys_path your_keys_path`
+3. run train.py script:

+   `python train.py --ngpu 1 --train_keys your_keys_path --val_keys your_keys_path --test_keys_path your_keys_path`

-   (or if you want speed up training , please save data to LMDB database in dataset.py and add --lmdb_cache lmdb_cache_path )
+   (or if you want speed up training, please save data to LMDB database in dataset.py and add --lmdb_cache lmdb_cache_path )

 ## Citation